SaschaHeyer/Io-Annotation-Documentation/documentation/datasets.md

 * Named Entity Recognition
 (Annotate words within a text with on or multiple labels)

 The annotation type depends which sort of machine learning problem you want to solve.

-## Labels